 Running this VCO on a dual 12V powersupply:

-If you're going to use this VCO with a dual 12 Volt power supply (Eurorack) then use a 680 Ohm resistor for R23.
+If you're going to use this VCO with a dual 12 Volt power supply (Eurorack/Kosmo) then use a 680 Ohm resistor for R23.
 (On the stripboard layout R23 is the 1K resistor going from pin 3 of the AS3340 to the negative 15 Volt rail.)
-It doesn't matter if you are using the CEM3340 or the AS3340 ICs..
+It doesn't matter if you are using the CEM3340 or the AS3340 ICs.

 Further down this article, in the 'Tuning' section, I mention that if you experience problems with tuning while running this VCO at 12V, you can make R4 bigger.
 Use a 270K or even a 300K resistor instead of the 200K.
 Some people experienced problems because trimpot-A was at its end before the VCO was in tune.
 Making R4 bigger will prevent that.
-(It's not always necessary to make this change though.)
+It's not always necessary to make this change but if you do, you may have to experiment to find a value that works best for you.
+It seems many people have different experiences with this but it's just a matter of finding the right value.

-When running this on dual 12V you must also change C7 from 1nF to 0.5nF or 500pF.
-Otherwise you'll only get very low frequencies out of this VCO.
+When running this on dual 12V you might also need to change C7 from 1nF to 0.5nF or 500pF.
+Otherwise you might only get very low frequencies out of this VCO.
 This is not in the Datasheet but it has been established by feedback from many readers who built this VCO for Eurorack.
 Again, this change is also not always necessary but I leave it up to you.
 Many people commented that they needed to do this change to get it working right on 12V.
 Instead of 500pF which may be hard to find you can also use a 470pF capacitor as long as it's not a ceramic one.

-Lastly change R18, the resistor connected to the PWM potmeter to 18K or 20K or 21K (which ever value you have to hand) to make full use of the throw of the pulse width modulation potmeter.
-You could even put in a 33K trimpot and the set is so that the voltage over the PWM potmeter is exactly +10V but it's not necessary to go that far.
+Next thing to do is to change R18, the resistor connected to the PWM potmeter to 18K or 20K or 21K (which ever value you have to hand) to make full use of the throw of the pulse width modulation potmeter.
+You could even put in a 33K trimpot and then set it so that the voltage over the PWM potmeter is exactly +10V but it's not necessary to go that far.
 A resistor is fine as long as the value is around the 20K, plus or minus 2K.

 So to sum up the changes you need to make for +/-12V operation: